What are the impacts of Nitrogen Pollution?

 Nitrogen is the fifth most abundant element in the Universe.
 It constitutes 78% of Earth's air.
-In the form of gas it is colourless, odourless and generally considered as inert gas.
-In the form of liquid it is also colourless and odourless and looks like water.
+In the form of gas, it is colourless, odourless and generally considered as an inert gas.
+In the form of liquid, it is also colourless and odourless and looks like water.

 Do you know that Nitrogen is essential to life on Earth?
-The compounds of Nitrogen are present in organic materials, foods, fertilizers, explosives and poisons.
-No doubt it is essential component for life but in excess everything is dangerous and so is Nitrogen to the environment.
+The compounds of Nitrogen are present in organic materials, foods, fertilizers, explosives, and poisons.
+No doubt it is an essential component for life but in excess, everything is dangerous and so is Nitrogen to the environment.

 Human Acceleration of the Nitrogen Cycle: Managing Risks and Uncertainty report produced by the OECD in collaboration with the UNICEF Task Force on Reactive Nitrogen (TERN), revealed that pollution caused by Nitrogen is being overlooked as governments continue to focus simply on carbon emissions, ignoring the growing risks to health and the environment.